likejazz/mod-url-replace/README.md

 <h1>https://t99.search.daumcdn.net/argon/0x200_85_hr/GWIqfBjaDrt</h1>
 ```

 It will convert OLD urls to NEW urls automatically.
-You don't have to do anything.
+You don't have to do ANYTHING.

 # Installation